A quick introduction

 Due to its remote location, it is believed that Foula existed for many years almost as an independent entity in its own right.
 It was one of the last places in Shetland where the old Norn language, a relic of Norse times, was spoken.

-Today, Foula is home to around 35 islanders, who share it with thousands of birds, hundreds of hardy Shetland ponies and colourful sheep, and even its own sub-species of field mouse.
+Today, Foula is home to around 35 islanders, who share it with thousands of birds, hundreds of hardy and colourful Foula sheep, Shetland ponies and even its own sub-species of field mouse.
 It is an island rich with folklore and history and has a strong musical tradition.

 How to get to Foula